Eric-Song-Nop/Resume-Markdown-template/md/resume.md

  <!-- - Game Development: Unity, OpenGL, Direct3D, Computer Graphics -->

 - **Programming Languages**: experienced in C/C++, C#/F#, Python, Lean, Rust, Cuda(in frequency order)
-- **Compiler**: knowledge and work on some weak memory order, profiling and other analysis
+- **Compiler**: knowledge and work on some weak memory order, profiling, type system and other analysis
+- **Formalization** knowledge with basic category theory and the use of Lean theorem prover
 - **Machine Learning Tools**: experienced with TensorRT, Tensor Flow, and Cuda
 - **Development Tools**: can adapt to any editors/OS, usually NeoVim/VSCode in PopOS/Arch
 - **Languages**: Mandarain Chinese(Native), English(Fluent)